-- 1. Subject to the applicable safety provisions, including ICAO standards and recommended practices (SARPs) contained in Annex 6, each Party will allow the designated airlines of the other Parties, at the discretion of each airline, to: - carry out their own ground handling; - provide services to one or more airlines; - partner with others to create a service-providing entity; and - choose from competing service providers. - 2.
-When the internal regulations of one Party limit or prevent the exercise of the aforementioned rights, each designated airline shall be treated in a non-discriminatory manner with respect to the ground assistance services offered by a duly authorised supplier(s).
+- 1. Subject to the applicable safety provisions, including ICAO standards and recommended practices (SARPs) contained in Annex 6, each Party, subject to its national laws and regulations, will allow the designated airlines of the other Parties, at the discretion of each airline, to: - Carry out their own ground handling; - Provide services to one or more airlines; - Partner with others to create a service-providing entity; and - Choose from competing service providers. - 2.
+When the internal regulations of one Party limit or prevent the exercise of the aforementioned rights, each designated airline shall be treated in a non-discriminatory manner with respect to the ground assistance services offered by a duly authorized supplier(s).

-Article 24 Code Sharing and Cooperation Arrangements
+Code Sharing and Cooperation Arrangements

-- 1. In order to operate or maintain the authorised services on the agreed routes, any designated airline of any of the Parties may enter into marketing arrangements such as joint operations, capacity reservation, or code-sharing agreements with: - one or several airlines of any of the Parties; - one or several airlines of a third country; and
+- 1. In order to operate or maintain the authorized services on the agreed routes, any designated airline of any of the Parties may enter into marketing arrangements such as joint operations, capacity reservation, or code-sharing agreements with: - One or several airlines of any of the Parties; - One or several airlines of a third country; and - A provider of surface transport of any country.

-- a provider of surface transport of any country; - provided all airlines in such arrangements 1) have the necessary authorisation and 2) meet the requirements normally applied to such arrangements. - 2.
-The Parties agree to adopt the necessary measures to ensure that consumers are fully informed and protected with regard to code-sharing flights to or from their territory, and, at least, passengers are provided with the necessary information in the following ways: - orally and, if possible, in writing at the time of booking; - in written form in the itinerary that accompanies the electronic ticket, or on any other document that replaces the latter, as written confirmation, including information about the individuals to be contacted if problems arise, and clearly indicating which airline is liable for damages or accidents; and - orally by the airline ground personnel during all the stages of the trip.
+provided all airlines in such arrangements 1) have the necessary authorization and 2) meet the requirements normally applied to such arrangements.
+Code-share arrangements may be subject to prior approval of the appropriate authorities before implementation.

+- 2. The Parties agree to adopt the necessary measures to ensure that consumers are fully informed and protected with regard to code-sharing flights to or from their territory, and, at least, passengers are provided with the necessary information in the following ways: - Orally and, if possible, in writing at the time of booking; - In written form in the itinerary that accompanies the electronic ticket, or on any other document that replaces the latter, as written confirmation, including information about the individuals to be contacted if problems arise, and clearly indicating which airline is liable for damages or accidents; and - Orally by the airline ground personnel during all the stages of the trip.